karansampath/howyoubeen/backend/docs/llm_usage.md

 7. **Monitor costs** and usage patterns
 8. **Use streaming** for real-time user experiences

-## Integration with KeepInTouch Architecture
+## Integration with HowYouBeen Architecture

-The AI service should be implemented in `src/keepintouch/ai_engine/` and used across:
+The AI service should be implemented in `src/howyoubeen/ai_engine/` and used across:

 - **User onboarding**: Personality analysis and profile creation
 - **Friend interactions**: Real-time chat with user's AI